Search the site by keyword

 Final report

-Our report recommends a future planning system that would look quite different to current urban planning and resource management arrangements.
+Our report recommended a future planning system that would look quite different to current urban planning and resource management arrangements.

 Insights into local government